majety-anupama/DatingApp/README.md

 # Features which can be extended in future
 1. In case if a user is already matched with another user, then we can remove these users from the next searches
-2. Ability to pick data from database.
-Schema file is included in the repository
+2. Ability to store details of users in database is currently not done due to lack of time.
+But the schema files needs are available.